I’ll Never Achieve “Facial Harmony” & I’m Okay With That

 AdvertisementADVERTISEMENT

 I like to think that at the age of 31 and with a decade of experience in the beauty industry, I’m immune to social media trends like this one.
 I’m an adult!
 I should know better!
 But we’re devoting more time to our online presence than ever before.
-A 2024 report by Datareportal found that the average internet user spends six hours and 40 minutes a day online.
-It reports that, according to GWI, the typical social media user passes two hours and 23 minutes on social media.
+A 2024 report by Datareportal found that the average British internet user spends six hours and 35 minutes a day online; of that time, one hour and 52 minutes is passed on social media.
 It’s little wonder that the line between reality and apps like TikTok often feels blurred, and it’s no coincidence that some of us are having a crisis of self-confidence.
 Were we ever meant to see our faces this much?

 The truth about what “facial harmony” really means

 I want to tell you that “facial harmony” is a load of rubbish.
-It is a recognized term in the aesthetics industry but that doesn’t make it any less problematic.
-Dr. Jonny Betteridge, aesthetics doctor and trainer at JB Aesthetics, tells me that the concept of facial harmony has long been a “fundamental principle” in aesthetics and refers to the “balance and proportion of facial features”.
-Likewise, Mr. Naveen Cavale, consultant plastic surgeon at Real Plastic Surgery, tells me that in aesthetics there are “idealized golden proportions” in relation to the face.
+It is a recognised term in the aesthetics industry but that doesn’t make it any less problematic.
+Dr Jonny Betteridge, aesthetics doctor and trainer at JB Aesthetics, tells me that the concept of facial harmony has long been a “fundamental principle” in aesthetics and refers to the “balance and proportion of facial features”.
+Likewise, Mr Naveen Cavale, consultant plastic surgeon at Real Plastic Surgery, tells me that in aesthetics there are “idealised golden proportions” in relation to the face.
 However, they’re entirely subjective.
-“I might look at someone and think they have a large or small nose compared to their face, and so for me, to make it more ‘harmonious’ so to speak, is to make it ‘fit in’ with the proportions that I think are right,” says Mr. Cavale.
+“I might look at someone and think they have a large or small nose compared to their face, and so for me, to make it more ‘harmonious’ so to speak, is to make it ‘fit in’ with the proportions that I think are right,” says Mr Cavale.
 The problem?
 “What I think is ‘harmonious’ might not be what the next person — or even the patient — thinks.”
-Opinions vary from person to person across genders, cultures, ethnicities and ages, says Mr. Cavale.
+Opinions vary from person to person across genders, cultures, ethnicities and ages, says Mr Cavale.

 AdvertisementADVERTISEMENT